onflow/flow-go/pkg/language/docs/language.md

 Variable-size arrays have the form `[T]`, where `T` is the element type.
 For example, the type `[Int16]` specifies a variable-size array of elements that have type `Int16`.

+It is important to understand that arrays are value types and are only ever copied when used as an initial value for a constant or variable, when assigning to a variable, as function parameter, or returned from a function call.

 ```bamboo,file=array-types.bpl
 let array: [Int8; 2] = [1, 2]